instriker/WCResidentEvilDBG-Android/CONTRIBUTING.md

 Original project contributors have low times to spend on this project now, so we expect contributors to know Android Development and have a good level of autonomy.

+### Need Help?

+If you have project specitic questions, you can contact the project team at [support.redbgc@instriker.net](mailto:support.redbgc@instriker.net).

+If you have general Android development questions, try general development forums first.
+Original projects developers, having low time to spend on this project anymore, will most likely slow you down.

 ### Styleguides

 There is no explicit Styleguides.
 Simply follow project uniformity.